-- NEW: The thieves removed the safe containing the jewels from a hotel room, police say
+- The thieves removed the safe containing the jewels from a hotel room, police say

 - The stolen jewelry was worth more than $1 million, police say